 You can do this by calling the aquarium: In California the number is (800) 756-3737, elsewhere, call (408) 648-4888.

-For favored rates on you're favorite places to stay, see a AAA Travel Agent today.
+For favored rates on you're favorite places to stay, drop into your local AAA office.